-There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-Helston Community College follows the guidance in Annex B of KCSIE [revised September 2020] which outlines the key responsibilities of the DSL.
+There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a Designated Safeguarding Lead.
+The school follows the guidance in Annex C of KCSIE [revised September 2021] which outlines the key responsibilities of the DSL.